 We’re delighted to welcome Clare Cudmore to the Bike Auckland Board.
 Clare is climate conscious, committed, and keen to develop her governance skills.
 She brings her background creating positive, safe spaces for tamariki and rangatahi.
 She recently completed a Masters in Design focusing on barriers to cycling.
 We can’t wait to see her learnings in action for the benefit of active transport in Tāmaki Makaurau.

 Kia ora, I’m Clare, and I’m so excited to be joining the Board of Bike Auckland.
 Tāmaki Makaurau is a joy to bike around.
 It took me a little while to figure out some routes and build-up confidence with the traffic—since then I haven’t stopped pedalling!
-In fact, I love it so much that I did my Master’s thesis on barriers to cycling!
+In fact, I love it so much that I researched barriers to cycling for my Master’s!
 By serving on the Board, I want to make sure others can enjoy Tāmaki Makaurau on a bike as much as I do.

 As many have experienced, my journey to biking wasn’t a direct one.
 I had always intended to cycle as an adult.
 I bought a hardtail mountain bike with my first paycheck after university.
 My flatmate at the time laughed and bet it would sit unused in the garage—which proved to be true.
 Then I moved to Vietnam, bought another one, but couldn’t handle biking in the heat.